robatwilliams/decent-code/README.md

 **Namespace selectors to avoid unintentionally affecting unwanted elements.** Class names and selectors are defined and operate in a global space (the page), so a strategy is necessary to consistently and easily avoid rules that affect unwanted elements.
 Examples include using a component's root class as a prefix all its style rules' selectors, BEM, and CSS Modules.
 Even with such a strategy, particular care is required to avoid parent components unintentionally affecting other components nested within them.

-**Avoid "reaching in" to subcomponents to add/override their styling.** Such styles are coupled to the child component's internal implementation (DOM and own styles), and are unlikely to be taken into consideration if that changes - making them fragile and hard to maintain.
+**Avoid "reaching in" to nested components to add/override their styling.** Such styles are coupled to the nested component's internal implementation (DOM and own styles), and are unlikely to be taken into consideration if that changes - making them fragile and hard to maintain.
 This is akin to using/modifying private state in object oriented programming.
-Instead, have the subcomponent support "option/mode classes" on its root, that parent components can apply to opt-in.
+Instead, have the nested component support "option/mode classes" on its root, that parent components can apply to opt-in.

 **Make components unopinionated about where/how they're used.** Styles affecting the outsides of a component's element, such as positioning/layout/spacing, should be left to be specified by the parent code that's using the component.